O-Cedar RinseClean Spin Mop: 5 Benefits for Spotless

 How often should I replace the O-Cedar RinseClean mop head?

-It is recommended to replace your O-Cedar microfiber mop head refill every 3 months for optimal cleaning performance, or sooner if it shows signs of wear and tear or becomes excessively dirty.
-These mop heads are machine washable and reusable, extending their lifespan.
+It is recommended to replace your O-Cedar microfiber mop head refill every 3 months for optimal cleaning performance.
+These mop heads are machine washable and reusable, extending their lifespan, but should be replaced sooner if they show significant wear or dirt.

 Can I use cleaning solutions with the O-Cedar RinseClean Spin Mop?

-Yes, you can absolutely use your favorite floor cleaning solutions with the O-Cedar RinseClean Spin Mop.
-Simply add the solution to the clean water tank.
+Yes, you can use your favorite floor cleaning solutions with the O-Cedar RinseClean Spin Mop by adding them to the clean water tank.
 For best results and convenience, O-Cedar also offers specially designed PACS Hard Floor Cleaner.

 Is the O-Cedar RinseClean Spin Mop suitable for all hard floor types?

 The O-Cedar EasyWring RinseClean Spin Mop is safe and effective for cleaning all hard flooring surfaces, including hardwood, tile, laminate, vinyl, and linoleum.
-Its controlled moisture wringing helps protect delicate floors, and the microfiber head provides a thorough clean.
+Its controlled moisture wringing helps protect delicate floors, and the microfiber head provides a thorough clean, removing 99% of bacteria with just water.

 How does the O-Cedar RinseClean separate clean and dirty water?